domlimm/orbital-react-native-workshop/README.md

 This is the repository that holds all the codes used in the workshop on 14 & 21 May.

+## Any Queries?

+Please feel free to ping!
+You can find the emails from the mailing of the workshop details.
+More than happy to help!

 ## To run the application

 Ensure that you have `node`, `npm` and `expo-cli` installed.